open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 a custom policy controller for a kind that has a name conflict with one of the build-in policy templates.
 This isn't likely to happen, but if we think the `apiGroup` might be necessary in the future, it's probably better to add it now rather than later.
-- Update: We do not plan to add `apiGroup` now as it can be added in a backwards-compatible way in the future if we feel it is needed.
+- Update: Since we plan on supporting policySet, which is `v1beta1`, as well as new policy types in the future, we will add a field to specify the group and version of the kubernetes resource in each dependency.
+This field will be called `apiVersion` to match the similar field that is set in Kubernetes manifests.

 ### Test Plan